klebutt/Instacart_Python/README.md

 # Instacart_Python
-This repor contains Instacart grocery analysis conducted using Python.
+This repo contains Instacart grocery analysis conducted using Python.
 This was part of a CareerFoundry analytics course.

 # Objective
 Conduct an analysis for an existing company, Instacart, an online grocery store that operates